fpereiro/proof/notes.md

    5) go right in twos until finding the first blank F-square.
    6) print 3arg, then -> 1arg.

-## f' & f'' (find leftmost)

-l    (1m)
-f'   (2m+1s)
-r    (1m)
-f''  (2m+1s)

-Interdependencies:
-   - f' is called by c, cp and cp1.
-   - l is for internal use of f' only.
-   - f'' is not called by any functions in this section - but presumably it will be used later.
-   - r is for internal use of f'' only.

-f':
-   1) go to the leftmost of the tape.
-   2) go right until finding either 3arg or two consecutive blanks.
-   3-1) if it finds 3arg, move one to the left and -> 1arg.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

-So f', if it finds 3arg, will call 1arg after positioning the head in the square left of that where the leftmost/first instance of 3arg is and -> 1arg; otherwise, go to the square after the two blanks and -> 2arg.

-f'':
-   1) go to the leftmost of the tape.
-   2) go right until finding either 3arg or two consecutive blanks.
-   3-1) if it finds 3arg, move one to the right and -> 1arg.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.

-So f'', if it finds 3arg, will call 1arg after positioning the head in the square right of that where the leftmost/first instance of 3arg is and -> 1arg; otherwise, go to the square after the two blanks and -> 2arg.

 ## c (copy)

 c    (2m+1s)